Boston Park Road, Brentford, Middlesex TW8

 The church was built primarily to serve the needs of Irish railway construction workers.
 It opened in 1866 and the architect was a Mr Jackman, about whom nothing certain is known.
 The only architect of this name noted in the Architect’s, Engineer’s and Building Trades Directory of 1868 is a J. T. Jackman of 34 Soho Square.
 J. T. Jackman was the architect of the Leyburn Union Workhouse, North Yorkshire (1875-77).

-There have been a series on minor structural changes, chiefly at the west end.
+There have been several minor structural changes, chiefly at the west end.
 At the outset the mission was very poor and the church was unadorned.
 In 1879 the Rev. J. W. Redman took charge of the mission and, in 1883, he brought in J. F. Bentley to make improvements.
 The first of these was the building of a low enclosing wall at the front and the following year he produced the high altar, throne and reredos.
 Bentley was also responsible for the screen at the west end.
 This latter survives but his other work has been destroyed.
-The rich effect of Bentley’s work is shown in the two historic postcards reproduced here (figures 1 and 2).

 The church is built of buff stock brick with polychrome details over the arch heads.
 It consists of a nave (which encompasses a western narthex), north aisle, west porch, northwest tower, and a three-sided apsidal sanctuary.
 The most distinctive and attractive feature is the tower: this is squat and has a slight batter.
 There is a pair of buttresses at the exposed corner and at the top of the tower the corners are chamfered off to align with the short faces of the lower part of the slate-covered spire arrangement above.
 This comes in two stages with open timber arcading half way up, below a regularly shaped, concave-sided octagonal spirelet.
 The roof of the body of the church is also slate-covered and there is a break in the angle between the nave and aisle.
 The fenestration is chiefly of paired, pointed lights.